Afoucaul/Afoucaul.github.io/_posts/2018-06-17-extracting-vocabulary-from-a-japanese-text.markdown

 Out[2]: ['今日', 'は', 'いい', '天気', 'です', 'ね']
 ```

+*As [commented by taishi-i](https://github.com/Afoucaul/extracting-vocabulary-out-of-a-japanese-text/issues/1), the `nagisa.wakati` function is more suitable than `tagging`, because I don't need any additional information for now.*

 I'm now focusing on extracting all the words from an actual text.
 The goal here is not to have these words in a plain form (辞書形); the issue related to forms will be handled later.